Pooch says 'Welcome to Toonhound!'Toonhound logo

 actually existed!

-In the first episode, entitled The Happy Event, we learn that Mrs Pingwing
+In the first episode, titled The Happy Event, we learn that Mrs Pingwing

 has laid an egg from which hatches a baby Pingwing.
 Penny Pingwing breaks